Hertizch/YouTubeLoad/README.md

 # YouTubeLoader
 Download YouTube videos to watch while you're offline.
+It actually just wraps the youtube-dl.exe, by rg3, command-line tool.
+It is also dependant on FFmpeg to merge audio and video tracks.

 ## License
 - YouTubeLoader (https://github.com/Hertizch/YouTubeLoader) -- The MIT License (MIT)